 What should I wear?

-At our services and events, people wear everything from shorts and jeans to business attire.
-Please wear whatever you’re comfortable in.
+Please wear whatever makes you comfortable.
+At our services and events, you’ll find attendees dressed in everything from shorts and jeans to business attire.

 Can my children come with me?